Capitalisk/capitalisk-dex/README.md

 - `t1,${takerChain},${takerOrderId},${makerOrderCount}: Orders taken`
 - `t2,${makerChain},${makerOrderId},${takerOrderId}: Order made`

-- Taker is the account/wallet who takes the trade from someone else (the maker).
+- Taker is the account/wallet which takes the trade from someone else (from the maker).
-- Maker provides tokens for someone else to take (the taker).
+- Maker provides tokens for someone else to take (to the taker).
-- All Market orders are takers.
+- All market orders are takers.
 - Pending limit orders in the order book will be makers.
 - Limit orders can be makers or takers or both.
-  1. If limit order is fulfilled immediately as soon as placed, it is a taker.
+  1. If a limit order is filled immediately as soon as placed, it is a taker.
-  2. If limit order goes into pending state after placed, it is a maker.
+  2. If a limit order goes into pending state after placed, it will be a maker.
-  3. If limit order is partially filled after placed (it's a taker), then it goes into pending state (it's a maker).
+  3. If a limit order is partially filled after it is placed, it is a taker; then the unfilled portion will be added to the order book and will be a maker.
-- Takers are always responsible for matching orders against pending limit orders in order book.
+- Takers are always matched against pending limit orders in the order book.
 - t1 transaction represents money going into taker's wallet.
 - t2 transaction represents money going into maker's wallet.
-- t1 has **makerOrderCount** denoting number of makers it matched against (sums up all makers amount and received as a single transaction).
+- t1 has **makerOrderCount** denoting number of makers it matched against from a single taker order.
-- t2 is a individual transaction matched against single order **takerOrderId** created by taker.
+- t2 is an individual maker transaction matched against a single taker order **takerOrderId**.
-- For both market and limit order there is always **1 t1** and **1-N t2**.
+- For both market and limit orders there is always **1 t1** and **1-N t2** transactions.

 **Dividends**